jbejjani2022/jbejjani2022.github.io/_posts/2025-06-23-mechagogue-jax.md

 header:
   overlay_color: "#444"
   overlay_filter: "0.5"
-excerpt: "Some of my experiences while working on mechagogue, a Reinforcement Learning repository with from-scratch JAX implementations of classic RL algorithms."
+excerpt: "Some of my experiences while working on mechagogue, a reinforcement learning repository with from-scratch JAX implementations of classic RL algorithms."
 ---

-A couple months ago, I rewatched OpenAI's [multi-agent hide and seek](https://www.youtube.com/watch?v=kopoLzvh5jY) and decided I wanted to know more about Reinforcement Learning.
+A couple months ago, I rewatched OpenAI's [multi-agent hide and seek](https://www.youtube.com/watch?v=kopoLzvh5jY) and decided I wanted to know more about reinforcement learning so I could do work on multi-agent systems.
 I also wanted to learn JAX, a Python library that's designed for super fast, highly parallelized computation on GPUs and TPUs but has a lot of tricky-to-work-with "[sharp bits](https://docs.jax.dev/en/latest/notebooks/Common_Gotchas_in_JAX.html)" arising from its firm embrace of functional programming.

 In short, I wanted to be good at RL and be able to do RL really fast with JAX.